seL4/microkit/docs/manual.md

 The report can be useful when debugging potential system problems.
 This report does not have a fixed format and may change between versions.
 It is not intended to be machine readable.

+The `--override-kernel` option will override the kernel ELF used for the system rather than from the SDK.
+It is important to note that this is largely just for debugging purposes and the Microkit is highly tied to a specific version and configuration of the kernel.
+When using this option the kernel should be the same version and compiled with the same configuration options.

 ## Image format